gcinq121/Curse-of-Strahd-Notes/Strahd/03 The World Of Strahd/02 NPC/Urwin Martikov.md

 - Has two sons, [[Brae Martikov|Brae]] and Brom
 - The family also unexpectedly can speak and understand elvish

-Him and his whole family are wereravens, able to transform into ravens at will
+Him and, presumably, his whole family are wereravens, able to transform into ravens at will
 - As far as we know, the party are the only ones who know this

 Well known and respected in [[Vallaki]]

+Has been told about the [[Vampires]] being in [[Vallaki]]

+Has asked [[Revach]] to go to a vineyard to the west
+- In return he will tell him about some evil [[Revach]] is looking for